The 13 behavioral traditions behind every criterion.

-System One does not distinguish between industries, business models, or price points.
+The Level Zero framework does not distinguish between industries, business models, or price points.
 The same five unconscious questions fire within five seconds of encountering any customer-facing asset.
-The research below explains why — and maps each tradition to the specific criteria it informs.
+The research below explains the behavioral science behind each criterion — and maps every tradition to the specific criteria it informs.

 Daniel Kahneman